Salem Black River Presbyterian Church – Mayesville, South Carolina

 There are many more interesting facts about this building and the people who love it enough to make sacrifices.
 Next week you will be able to learn more about these facts and, most importantly, how you can experience the feeling of worshiping in and serving in this historic jewel affectionately known as Old Brick Church.
 (Bill Segars, July 13, 2015)

-Last week hopefully you learned more about Salem Black River Presbyterian than you knew before.
+Last week, hopefully, you learned more about Salem Black River Presbyterian than you knew before.
 This week you’ll have the opportunity to learn more about the close surrounding area.
 I’m beginning to accept that not everyone enjoys and appreciates history (I don’t understand that, but I do accept that).
 I’ll admit that sometimes reading history can be uninteresting, but living history puts learning in a completely different perspective – tangible, fun.
 This is the opportunity that you’ll discover this week, living the history of Salem Black River Presbyterian Church.

-When you visit Salem you see a small white wood frame building behind the main church building.
+When you visit Salem you see a small white wood frame building behind the main church building (seen above).
 This is Salem’s Session House, a building where the business of the church was conducted, including “the trials of members who had fallen from grace.”
 Salem and many other churches of this period kept meticulous records of the “trials” of their members.
 Now is not the time to delve into this subject, but if you ever get the chance to read these records, you’ll never watch another Soap Opera again – you’ll be a history buff.

 The Session House was built at the same time that the church was built, 1846, by the J. Lomas Company from the simple plan of “it was to be built not less than twenty-four feet long by fifteen feet wide and three feet from the ground to the floor.”
 This contract was entered into by the two parties for a cost of $225.
 Oh the simple life of trust, how sweet it is.

 Now back to the serious side of living history.
-Salem Black River does in fact have an active congregation and they do hold regular services.
+Salem Black River does in fact have an active congregation, and they do hold regular services.
 These services are not held just as a time to worship the risen Lord, but as an opportunity to keep everyone in attendance grounded to their historical roots.
 Member or not, everyone is welcome to feel the moving experience of worshiping in an old House of God where the shutters are opened and the windows raised to allow the cool breeze to blow through.
 Salem’s membership, as to attendance, is very similar to your church, just smaller in number.
 Salem has 30 members on the roll and their average active attendance is 14.
 Fourteen people in a 2,709 square-foot building means there is plenty of room for visitors.

-Salem’s services are held the second and forth Sunday of every month at 4 PM, except in the month of August; members say that it’s too hot in August.
+Salem’s services are held the second and fourth Sunday of every month at 4 PM, except in the month of August; members say that it’s too hot in August.
 I realize that it’s August now, so I’ll remind you in September.
 The time of these services typically will not conflict with services at your regular church, so plan on enjoying this living history experience with friends.
 Bring a car load or a bus load; you’ll be welcomed by Salem’s Southern hospitality.
 It’s only about 30 miles from the Darlington area, so it can be an enjoyable 45-minute Sunday afternoon drive through the countryside.

 This small congregation is an amazing group in their love and appreciation for their old building.
 They have presently committed to restoring the exterior brick walls of this building.
 Deterioration of the 1846 mortar and bricks has been monitored for several years and evidence of structural jeopardy is showing up in several areas.
 In order to salvage the structural integrity of the load-bearing walls, they are being inspected and repaired up close.
 Any spoiled mortar and broken brick are being removed and replaced with an historic lime-based mortar and “new handmade” brick over the entire building.
 In the severely damaged areas, aluminum stitching rods are being imbedded in the mortar to strengthen the joints.
 In many cases these areas are being found as high as 40 feet above the ground.
 Over time the lime stucco finish on the water table foundation and the four massive columns have been damaged.
 This damage will be repaired and a new coat of lime-based stucco will be applied.